empowering families one birth at a time...

 1. What does a normal payment plan look like for Doula Services?

 A normal payment plan consists of a retaining deposit of $400 at the first prenatal visit, and the final payment of another $400 at the second prenatal visit.
-Payment is preferred as cash or check, yet can be transferred over Paypal to my personal account.
+Payment is preferred as cash or check, but I will accept online payments if necessary.
 I charge a total fee of $800 per birth, which includes 2 prenatal visits, my presence throughout the labor and birth, as well as a postpartum visit and support.
 If a client fails to notify me at least 3 weeks before the birth that they no longer wish me to attend, and fail to call me in any circumstance, they will owe a compensation fee of $400.
 That said, I am open to discussing payment options.
 Yet, I have specifically chosen to set my services at a reasonable rate, since I believe all families deserve to have the support they desire throughout their journey of childbirth.

 2. Where are you located?